Mehmed Pasha Kukavica Mosque: Overview

 It was one of five mosques in Foča which typologically belonged to a single-space domed mosque with an open exterior portico.
 It was located in Gornja (Upper) čaršija (Foča's old town), and was completely destroyed during the Bosnian War, with partial ruins extant.
-Built in 1751, it was a part of an architectural ensemble consisting of the mosque, madrasa (completed in 1758), clock tower and hammam (Turkish bath), all endowments of Foča-born Mehmed-paša Kukavica, one of the most prominent Ottoman governors of Bosnia.
+Built in 1751, it was a part of an architectural ensemble consisting of the mosque, madrasa (completed in 1758), clock tower and hammam (bathhouse), all endowments of Foča-born Mehmed-paša Kukavica, one of the most prominent Ottoman governors of Bosnia.

 The mosque and the rest of the architectural ensemble, as well as most of the old town of Foča (Ottoman architecture of Prijeka čaršija) was demolished in 1992 on the orders of the authorities of Republika Srpska, immediately after the attack and ethnic cleansing of its Muslim inhabitants.

 The architectural ensemble of the mosque, medresa, clock tower and hammam of Mehmed-paša Kukavica in Foča are designated as a National Monument of Bosnia and Herzegovina by the Commission to Preserve National Monuments of Bosnia and Herzegovina.